wchau/parquetjs/README.md

 ------------

-Package it with https://github.com/mahaker/esbuild-gas-plugin and add the following to build parameters in `build.js`:
+Package it with https://github.com/mahaker/esbuild-gas-plugin and add the following to the build parameters in `build.js`:

 ``` js
 define: {